He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 But it was during this time, he said, that he reached a turning point on race.
 In 1993, in a hotel conference room in downtown Chicago, he watched a speech in which the Nobel Prize-winning economist Milton Friedman declared that the West had won the Cold War. “‘We have won.
 The West has prevailed,’” Regnery recalled the speaker saying.

-Such confidence seemed false, he said, and sparked a surge of outrage.
-“I looked around and said, ‘I’ve got to leave this building’” he recalled.
+Such confidence seemed false, he said, and sparked in him a surge of outrage.
+“I looked around and said, ‘I’ve got to leave this building,’” he recalled.
 “I just said, ‘This is wrong.
 That’s wrong.’”

 It was that experience, he said, that set him on the course of total racial segregation.